passkeydeveloper/passkeys.dev/content/en/docs/use-cases/reauth/index.md

 ## Expired Sessions and Logout

 Now let’s look at the case where the reauthentication is triggered because the user logged themselves out, or the relying party expired the user's session.
-To facilitate this, the relying party would have to keep some form of user session state reminding them of the account that used to be signed in, even when they consider the user signed-out (this could be acheived using browser artifacts such as cookies or local storage).
+To facilitate this, the relying party would have to keep some form of user session state reminding them of the account that used to be signed in, even when they consider the user signed-out (this could be achieved using browser artifacts such as cookies or local storage).

 > Note that a relying party may choose to treat signing-out as a comprehensive action and thus delete all references to the user’s identity.
 Such a relying party ought to treat a subsequent sign-in like an account bootstrap, and repeat the steps explained above.